-Rhinoplasty Portland Oregon – Nose Surgery Procedures
+Rhinoplasty Portland Oregon – Top Nose Surgery Procedures in the Pacific NorthWest

-Closed Rhinoplasty Procedure
+Closed Rhinoplasty Procedure – Oregon

 The closed rhinoplasty procedure places all incisions on the inside of the nose.
-This rhinoplasty procedure can accomplish all of the techniques of an open rhinoplasty; shaving down a dorsal hump, which is composed of both bone and cartilage, osteotomies of the nasal bones to narrow the bridge line and cartilage grafting techniques – sometimes used to build up the upper lateral cartilages when they’re concave.
+This top rhinoplasty procedure can accomplish all of the best techniques of an open rhinoplasty; shaving down a dorsal hump, which is composed of both bone and cartilage, osteotomies of the nasal bones to narrow the bridge line and cartilage grafting techniques – sometimes used to build up the upper lateral cartilages when they’re concave.
 The bulbous tip is reduced with suture techniques applied to the lower lateral cartilages of the nasal tip and when patients have wide nostrils, an alar-plasty is performed.

 The consultation process for rhinoplasty Oregon involves a 30 minute in-person consultation with Dr. William Portuese to address concerns and techniques with the patient and another 30 minutes with the patient care coordinator for computer imaging.
 Fees, additional questions and scheduling are also discussed.
 Computer imaging for rhinoplasty allows patients to get a reasonable idea on how their new nose would look with their facial features.

-Day of Surgery
+Day of Surgery From Top Nose Surgeon

-On the day of the surgery, Dr. Portuese reviews the surgical plan and computer imaging with the patient.
+On the day of the surgery, Dr. William Portuese reviews the surgical plan and computer imaging with the patient.
 Patient’s also meet the board certified physician anesthesiologist and are then admitted into our Medicare certified outpatient surgery center.
-In our practice, a rhinoplasty is always performed under general anesthesia for patient safety and comfort.
-The surgery usually takes between one to two hours under the direct supervision of the anesthesiologist.
+In our surgical center, a rhinoplasty is always performed under general anesthesia for patient safety and comfort.
+Nose surgery usually takes between one to two hours under the direct supervision of the anesthesiologist.
 Dr. Portuese performs the entire surgery with a closed rhinoplasty approach and then applies a cast across the bridge of the nose that will stay in place for 6 days.
 Patients are taken to the recovery room where they will wake up from the anesthesia and then go home with their caretaker.
-Patients will have visible bruising and swelling for approximately 10-14 days after the procedure.
+Recovery Time: Patients will have visible bruising and swelling for approximately 10-14 days after the procedure.
 The first postoperative visit is at one week when the cast is removed and patients can see their initial results.
 There will also be followup appointments at one month, 3 months 6 months and one year.